bodrick/awesome/TOPICS.md

 *   [pnp/powershell](https://github.com/pnp/powershell) - PnP PowerShell
 *   [styfle/packagephobia](https://github.com/styfle/packagephobia) - ⚖️ Find the cost of adding a new dependency to your project
 *   [highlightjs/highlight.js](https://github.com/highlightjs/highlight.js) - JavaScript syntax highlighter with language auto-detection and zero dependencies.
+*   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
 *   [gngrninja/PSFolderSize](https://github.com/gngrninja/PSFolderSize) - This module will allow you to get folder sizes and export information easily via PowerShell
 *   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js
 *   [github/docs](https://github.com/github/docs) - The open-source repo for docs.github.com